Emurgo/plutus/deployment/README.md

 * `deployment.env.terraform-locals` will produce `generated.tf.json` which contains locals such as `env`
 * `deployment.env.terraform-vars` will produce `env.tfvars` which contains variables such as `symbolic_lambda_file` if you are not on OSX

+The scripts require some secrets which are stored encrypted in this repository.
+To access them you will need to provide your gpg public key to someone who already has access to the secrets.

 ## Legacy Infrastructure

 The legacy infrastructure is comprised of 2 parts, terraform and nixops: